 9. Buy second-hand

-Shopping for vintage clothes or second-hand electronics can significantly reduce your impact on the environment, plus it gives the items a second life.
+Another great way to shop sustainably is to choose second-hand items.
+Shopping for vintage clothes or second-hand electronics can significantly reduce your impact on the environment and give the items a second life.

+Second-hand doesn’t demand new items, and it is not contributing to the waste stream.
 For example, recently I bought a super cute dress in great condition, for less than 1 euro!

-Or I needed a hairdryer, so I found one from a local second-hand marketplace.
+I needed a hairdryer, so I found one from a local second-hand marketplace.
+A couple of months ago, I also bought a second-hand soy milk maker in perfect condition.

 While I don’t always buy second-hand things (because it is hard to always stumble upon something good), I always try to find whatever I’m looking for in second-hand shops (online or local).
+This will always be the more sustainable option and can save you some cash.

-Related post: 39 Best Online Thrift Stores for Second Hand Clothes
+Related post: 39 Best Online Thrift Shops

 10. Support local brands